BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Serendipitous source

 Despite the small field of view of our NIRSpec IFU data ($\sim3.6''\times3.8''$ due to dithering and drizzling), we also find a serendipitous line-emitting source which we name `BlackBolt-1' (inspired by the theme of `BlackTHUNDER').
 This source lies on the edge of the field of view, $\sim2.2''$ to the north-west of \UC (i.e., at 00:14:33.614 -30:23:09.4467).
 This location places it within $0.2''$ of an object in the `Medium Bands, Mega Science' data release\footnote{\url{https://jwst-uncover.github.io/DR3.html}} (ID 21646; \citealt{sues24}) which has $z_{\rm phot}=6.68^{+0.03}_{-0.04}$ based on the JWST/NIRCam photometry.

-Because of its location, we are not currently able to present a well-calibrated spectrum (i.e., some data are excluded due to high noise levels, and the PSF is not well determined).
-However, by extracting a spectrum from the R100 cube centred on this location using a circular aperture of radius $0.14''$, we may determine its spectroscopic redshift.
+Because of its location, we are not currently able to present a well-calibrated spectrum (i.e., some data are excluded due to high noise levels, and the PSF is not well determined at the edge of the field of view).
+However, we are able to define an aperture by performing a 2-D Gaussian fit to the emission of the brightest spectral channel and taking the resulting best-fit major axis FWHM ($0.2''$).
+By extracting a spectrum from the R100 cube centred on this location using a circular aperture of radius $0.2''$, we may determine its spectroscopic redshift.

-As seen in Figure \ref{bb1}, BlackBolt-1 features at least four strong line detections.
+As seen in Figure \ref{bb1}, BlackBolt-1 features at least four strong line detections, all at different observed wavelengths than the lines detected from \UC (i.e., this is not a lensed image).
 We use these lines to identify the redshift to be $z_{\rm spec}=5.511$, based on the identification of the [OIII]-H$\beta$ complex and \ha, as well as the \lya break.

 Since this source is at a much lower redshift than our target, it is observed at a very different epoch (i.e., $\sim1.0$\,Gyr after the Big Bang, rather than $\sim0.58$\,Gyr for \UC).
 With this in mind, we do not include BlackBolt-1 in our analysis, but note that further analysis may be performed in a future work.